Skip to content

 Step 4: Check training and vetting

 Ask what state-mandated training officers complete and how the company documents it — and know that the baseline varies dramatically by state.
 Some states require 40 hours before a guard works a post; others mandate none at the state level and leave training to the employer.
-Here's the unarmed-training landscape for major states:
+Use the matrix below as a reference, then confirm the specifics with the provider and the agency, because several states are actively raising these floors.

 Step 5: Evaluate supervision and accountability